Meet Our Staff

 The application of the Listening Training program on children with autism is featured in the documentary film The Child That You Do Have (1994).
 More recently, Norman Doidge MD, has written an engaging portrayal of Paul and a detailed explanation of his work at The Listening Centre in his book The Brain’s way of Healing (2015).

 Morana’s background includes an E.C.E.
 Diploma from University of Zagreb, Croatia and a B.A. in Psychology and Cultural, Critical and Historical Studies and Fine Arts at York University in Toronto.
 She first joined the team in 1995 as a listening therapist, bringing together her enthusiasm, creativity and experience supporting children and families in variety of settings.
-Presently, Morana acts as a co-director and a clinical consultant at the Centre and leads a team of listening therapists.
-As part of the team she contributed to the development of the Listening Fitness with the LiFT® and currently teaches Listening Fitness Courses and guides Listening Fitness Instructors during their period of supervision towards full Certification.
+Morana has been a co-director at the centre for many years.
+She contributed to the development of the Listening Fitness with the LiFT® and has facilitated professional Listening Fitness Instructors' Courses and continues to guide and teach.